darfink/detour-rs/README.md

 ## Mentions

-Much of the library's external user interface was inspired by [minhook-rs][minhook], created by [Jascha-N][minhook], and it contains derivative code of his work.
+Parh of the library's external user interface was inspired by [minhook-rs][minhook], created by [Jascha-N][minhook], and it contains derivative code of his work.